Published 6th April 2023

 As we age, hair follicles naturally shrink and produce thinner, weaker hair strands.
 This can be exacerbated by the hormonal changes that occur during menopause, which can accelerate the hair thinning process.

-Finally, some women may notice that their hair becomes more wavy or curly during menopause.
 This can be due to a number of factors, including changes in the natural oils in the scalp, alterations in hair follicle shape, and changes in the hair's protein structure.

-3. Limit your use of heat styling tools, such as blow dryers and flat irons, as these can further dry out your hair and exacerbate frizz.
+Such as blow dryers and flat irons, as these can further dry out your hair and exacerbate frizz.

-4. Work with your hairstylist to find a cut and style that works with your new hair texture.
+To find a cut and style that works with your new hair texture.
 A shorter, layered cut can help to add volume and texture to thinner hair, while a longer style can help to weigh down wavy or curly hair.

 In conclusion, the menopause can cause a number of changes in hair texture, including dryness, frizz, thinning, and increased waviness or curliness.